NREL/openstudio-standards/test/necb/building_regression_tests/resources/space_types_data/readme-iterative-regression-test.md

 Currently the eight EdgeCaseGeometry regression test files found under test\necb\building_regression_tests\tests produce inconsistent test results.
 The issue is likely linked to the dynamic methods in the test files (part that uses define_method).

+Below are two methods that could solve this problem, but both need to be tested.

-TODO: A current fix is to use automatically generated files.
-These can be found under test\necb\building_regression_tests\iterative_tests. **However, these files need to be tested**.
-If there are syntax errors, take a look at test\necb\building_regression_tests\resources\generate_tests.py, and correct the errors there, then the files again.
+First method: Using automatically generated files.
+These can be found under test\necb\building_regression_tests\iterative_tests. **These files need to be tested**.
+If there are syntax errors, take a look at test\necb\building_regression_tests\resources\generate_tests.py, and correct any syntax errors there, as this is the python script that generated the test files.
+Then, generate the test files again by running the script.
 This file could also be re-used to create tests for future necb releases.

 To execute the python script and generate the test files, use the command
 $ python generate_tests.py